...

 In the appellate court case, the father was asking the court to consider reducing the amount of child support he had to pay.
 Just to recap- one child aged out of the child support system by turning 18 or graduating from high school.
 Next, one of the children came to live with him on a primary basis.
 After the divorce there were four children who went into the analysis for child support.
 Now that number is down to two.

 The court argued that Dad did not successfully make an argument to have his child support reduced, however.
 First, the court points out that in the father’s modification petition he argues that the court must basically follow the Texas child support guidelines first and foremost.
-Next, he seems to argue that once a material and substantial change is proven a court must change the child support obligation.
+Next, he argues that once a parent proves a material and substantial change, the court must automatically modify the child support obligation.

 This court points to a daughter moving in with the dad as the first point they would like to address.
 Normally, yes, when a child moves out of one home and into the home of the parent paying child support that would normally constitute the sort of change that justifies a modification.
 However, in this case, the parties had already agreed to reduce the amount of child support when a child moves out.
 The total obligation at that point (after one child had aged out) went from $5,000 per month to $4,000 per month.